saschaorth/linux-server-configuration-udacity/README.md

 - Update the firewall configuration on Amazon Lightsail website under **Networking**.
 Delete default SSH port 22 and add **port 80, 123, 2200**
 - Open up a new terminal and you can now ssh in via the new port 2200
 with: `ssh -i ~/.ssh/lightsail.rsa ubuntu@54.93.126.222 -p 2200`

+## Create a new user account named grader.

+- Create user with: `sudo adduser grader`

+## Give grader the permission to sudo.

+- Create file to add user to the sudoers with: `touch /etc/sudoers.d/grader`
+- Open the file with: `sudo /etc/sudoers.d/grader`
+- Add the following line to the file: `ALL=(ALL:ALL) ALL` and save it.